 LinkedIn allows you to create job posts for free, or you could use LinkedIn Recruiter if you hire often.
 LinkedIn Recruiter offers additional features, including analytics, messaging features, and recommendations.

-But no matter which option you choose, you’ll need to write a good LinkedIn job post:
+As a recent study on LinkedIn recruiting found, you’ll need to write a good LinkedIn job post:

 Then, amplify your job post by sharing it yourself and explaining the position in your own words.
 You’ll add more value and perspective.
 Consider adding a quote from an existing employee on the team, like Igloo in our example above.